-The 3851 group (built-in 24 KB or more ROM) has two built-in oscillation circuits: main clock XIN-XOUT oscillation circuit and sub clock XCIN-XCOUT oscillation circuit.
+The 3850 group (spec.
+H/A) has two built-in oscillation circuits.
 An oscillation circuit can be formed by connecting a resonator between XIN and XOUT (XCIN and XCOUT).
 Use the circuit constants in accordance with the resonator manufacturer's recommended values.
 No external resistor is needed between XIN and XOUT since a feed-back resistor exists on-chip.
 However, an external feed-back resistor is needed between XCIN and XCOUT.